deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The image creation process includes the following steps:

-- The user creates a ClusterVirtualImage resource.
+1. The user creates a ClusterVirtualImage resource.
-- Once created, the image is automatically uploaded from the source specified in the specification to the storage (DVCR).
+1. Once created, the image is automatically uploaded from the source specified in the specification to the storage (DVCR).
-- Once the upload is complete, the resource becomes available for disk creation.
+1. Once the upload is complete, the resource becomes available for disk creation.

 There are different types of images:

-- **ISO image**: An installation image used for the initial installation of an operating system.
+- **ISO image**: An installation image used for the initial installation of an operating system (OS).
 Such images are released by OS vendors and are used for installation on physical and virtual servers.
 - **Preinstalled disk image**: contains an already installed and configured operating system ready for use after the virtual machine is created.
-Ready images can be obtained from the distribution developers' resources or created by yourself.
+You can obtain pre-configured images from the distribution developers' resources or create them manually.

 Examples of resources for obtaining virtual machine images: